 British Aircraft of the Falklands War

-The Falkland Islands is a remote British territory, about 8,000 miles from the UK mainland and just over 400 miles from the coast of Argentina.
-The ownership of the islands had long been disputed, but…
+British Aircraft of the Falklands War The Falkland Islands is a remote British territory, about 8,000 miles from the UK mainland and just over 400 miles from the coast of Argentina.
+Foreseeing a…

 Specifikacia British Aircraft of the Falklands War